-HCAOA Members have adopted and agree to subscribe to the following core values as they relate to serving customers and employing care providers:
+members have adopted the following core values as they relate to providing

 Client Rights and Responsibilities